 For the past three weeks, Capitol Hill has been abuzz about President Trump's infrastructure proposal.
 Transportation Secretary Elaine Chao and other officials have gamely defended the plan to skeptics and touted its promise.
 However, there has been no new information on how the administration would fund the plan.

-The common refrain on funding repeated at every hearing has been that all options are “on the table” and that the administration is “agnostic” about how Congress finds the money.
-One thing that is clear is that the Trump administration budget and the idea of slashing existing programs to offset funding for a new one appears to have no traction on either side of the aisle.
+The common refrain on funding repeated at every hearing has been that all options are "on the table" and that the administration is "agnostic" about how Congress finds the money.
+One clear thing is that the Trump administration budget and the idea of slashing existing programs to offset funding for a new one appears to have no traction on either side of the aisle.

 Committee Democrats have hammered that message, and Republicans, while more cautious, have expressed no enthusiasm for the proposed cuts.
 APA issued a statement on the Trump budget plan.